-CAUTION: The cold-install process erases software on the root volume before installing.
+▲ CAUTION: The cold-install process erases software on the root volume before installing.
 If you want to retain any existing software, make sure to back up that software before migrating or use update.
 Cold-installing using Ignite-UX overwrites everything on the target volume.

-You can cold-install rather than update to HP-UX 11i v3 when:
+You can cold-install rather than update to HP-UX 11 i v3 when:

-- You have a new system. - You are managing several systems with similar OS configurations. - Your disk space needs reconfiguration.
-See "Determining disk space requirements" (page 10). - Your systems are organized with clean separation of the OS from user, application, and data files. - Overwriting the root (/) volume on existing systems will not cause a loss of applications or data. - Your system configuration is not listed as a supported update path.
-See "Supported update paths" (page 17).
+- You have a new system. - You are managing several systems with similar OS configurations. - Your systems are organized with clean separation of the OS from user, application, and data files. - Overwriting the root (/) volume on existing systems will not cause a loss of applications or data. - Your system configuration is not listed as a supported update path.
+See "Supported update paths" (page 18). - Your disk space needs reconfiguration.
+Note, however, that you can use Dynamic Root Disk to address disk space limitations that would otherwise prevent you from updating.
+See "Determining disk space requirements" (page 10).